datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/load-balancer.md

-# Load Balancing in Ambassador Edge Stack
+# Load balancing in Ambassador Edge Stack

 Load balancing configuration can be set for all Ambassador Edge Stack mappings in the [`ambassador Module`](../ambassador), or set per [`Mapping`](../../using/mappings#configuring-mappings).
 If nothing is set, simple round robin balancing is used via Kubernetes services.